Why Now's the Time to Book Cheap Flights To Iceland

 Iceland is simply otherworldly.
 Volcanoes that rise up from the sea, lava floes running beneath screensaver-like waterfall landscapes, wild horses, and impossibly blue natural hot springs all dot the country in the North Atlantic.

-For all of these reasons, 2022 might be the best year ever to visit Iceland.
+For all these reasons, 2024 might be the best year to visit Iceland ever.
 Here's how to pull it off.

 The Basics of Reykjavík-Keflavík Airport (KEF)